lolwierd/lolwierd/content/notes/3b1b-la.md

 last one i dont resonate with but here it is regardless. i dont really _get_ it ig.

-- vectors - can be anything as long as there is an addition and a multiplication operation possible.(Multiplication by a number). ok this is abstracting away from the representation. this way it can be thought of as having a purpose.
+- vectors - can be anything as long as there is an addition and a multiplication operation possible.(Multiplication by a number). ok this is abstracting away from the representation. that is its purpose.

 **think of vectors as the 1st idea in a coordinate system with its tail(the part without the arrow) rooted at the origin**